 - Artists/Designers – donate or produce a special piece of work to help fundraise for Barakat Trust events!

-- Ambassadors – promote the work of the Barakat Trust and attract more members for us!
+- Ambassadors – promote the work of the Barakat Trust and attract more members and supporters!

 - Volunteer/Internships – are you interested in gaining work experience or looking to enhance your CV?